jamesoh3928/HaskGit/docs/Checkpoint.md

 7. Implementing `Ref`:

-    Git ref is a file that contains a Git commit hash, we can think this as a pointer to a commit.
-For example, `.git/refs/heads/main` will store a commit hash main branch is pointing to.
-Ref will be used in lots of other commands such as `git branch`, `git checkout` and etc to update the commit branch is pointing to.
+    Git ref is a file that contains a git commit hash, we can think of this as a pointer to a commit.
+For example, `.git/refs/heads/main` will store a commit hash the main branch is pointing to.
+Ref will be used in lots of other commands such as `git branch`, `git checkout` etc to update the commit branch is pointing to.

-    To work with ref, `gitRefUpdate` function was implemented.
-This funcition takes
+    There are two types of refs, regular ref and symbolic ref.
+Regular ref contains hash commit directly while symbolic ref points to another ref.
+The most common symbolic ref is HEAD where later it will be used to point to the latest commit of the current branch.
+For example,
+    ```
+    > cat .git/refs/heads/main
+      f6f754dbe0808826bed2237eb651558f75215cc6

+    > cat .git/HEAD
+      ref: refs/heads/main
+    ```
+    The first example shows the regular ref which directly contains the commit hash while the second example shows the symbolic ref which points to refs/heads/main.
+To work with the ref, we need to implement two commands, `gitRefUpdate` and `gitSymbolicRef`. `gitRefUpdate` will update or create a ref with commit hash while `gitSymbolicRef` will create or update symbolic-ref.
+For this checkpoint, we have completed the implementation of `gitRefUpdate`, and `gitSymbolicRef` will be implemented later.

+   The `gitRefUpdate` function takes <destination refname> and <commit hash or source refname> as input and updates the content of <refname> to commit hash.
+If the second argument is a committed hash, it will simply save the hash value to the destination refname.
+If the second argument is refname, it will recurse the ref until it finds the commit hash.

+    For example,

+    ```
+    -- Case1: refname, hash-value
+    -- .haskgit/refs/heads/main will contain f6f754dbe0808826bed2237eb651558f75215cc6
+    gitRefUpdate "refs/heads/main" "f6f754dbe0808826bed2237eb651558f75215cc6"

+    -- Case2: refname, refname
+    -- .haskgit/refs/heads/test will contain f6f754dbe0808826bed2237eb651558f75215cc6
+    gitRefUpdate "refs/heads/test" "refs/heads/main"

+    -- Case3: symbolic-ref, hash-value
+    -- .haskgit/HEAD will contain f6e1af0b636897ed62c8c6dad0828f1172b9b82a
+    gitRefUpdate "HEAD" "f6e1af0b636897ed62c8c6dad0828f1172b9b82a"
+    ```

+    The `gitRefUpdate` function uses the helper function `gitRefToCommit` in Util.hs which finds the commit hash of the ref and returns `IO (Maybe String)`.
+Since ref can point to another ref, it will recurse until it reaches the hash value.
+If there were some issue encountered(such as the commit hash object does not exist), the helper function will return Nothing. `gitRefUpdate` uses the value returned from `gitRefToCommit` and saves it in the source ref file.

+    Note: We initially thought we would need a new Ref type which is defined in Ref.hs but since ref is a path name, we did not need to use this type as we defined a function that returns commit hash from ref.
+We are still keeping Ref.hs in case we need it in the future but as of now, this is not being used.